snowplow/documentation/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md

 `VARCHAR(65535)`

-_Content is strigified and quoted._
+_Content is stringified and quoted._

 </td>
 </tr>